 In Part 1 of How to Start a Babysitting Co-op, I talked about defining the boundaries of your group, picking a co-leader and a name, deciding who can join, and selecting your system of tracking points.

-If you are creating a group within a group as I mention in Part 1 (Defining the Boundaries of Your Group), it should be fairly easy to publicize your new babysitting co-op via established routes of communication: email lists, newsletters, playdates, or websites.
+If you are creating a group within a group as I mention in Part 1, it should be fairly easy to publicize your new babysitting co-op via established routes of communication: email lists, newsletters, playdates, or websites.

 Some groups only allow new members to be referred by current members.

 If you’d like to cast the net further, here are some other ways to make your group known:

 - Contact your neighborhood association or attend a meeting where you can ask for advice about how to reach community members.

 - Post flyers at places parents might gather: the local playground, community center, pool, preschool, coffee shop or toy store.

 - Join a parenting email group and announce your group there.
 (To find one in your area or to start your own for free, see Yahoo Groups or Google Groups.)

 - Ask the local preschool and elementary school for help in spreading the word.
 Most have newsletters, message boards, backpack flyers or bulletin boards where you could post your announcement.

 Invite people to find out more about your new group at a playground, church room, school gym, or someone’s living room.
 This is a great way to involve interested families in the starting-up process and to begin getting comfortable with the idea of watching one another’s children.